Sovereignty of the Philippines: Treaty of Paris

+First Philippine Republic and Philippine–American War

 First Philippine Republic

-On January 22, 1899, the promulgation of the Malolos Constitution replaced Aguinaldo's insurgent revolutionary government with the First Philippine Republic; also an insurgent government, but insurgent against the United States instead of against Spain.
+On January 21, 1899, the promulgation of the Malolos Constitution replaced the revolutionary government with the democratic First Philippine Republic, which continued to exercise de facto sovereignty in Filipino-controlled areas.

-Felipe Agoncillo went to the U.S. to work for American recognition and secured an audience with U.S. President William McKinley, but only with the understanding was received as a private citizen and not as a representative of Aguinaldo.
+Felipe Agoncillo had gone to the U.S. to work for American recognition and secured an audience with U.S. President William McKinley, but was merely received as a private citizen and not as a representative of Aguinaldo.
 He sailed to Europe to appeal to the American Peace Commissioners there to negotiate the Treaty of Paris, but failed in this as well.
 He returned to the U.S. to fight the ratification of the treaty.
 On February 4, 1899, with Agoncillo in the U.S., general hostilities erupted between U.S. and Filipino forces, beginning what later came to be known as the Philippine–American War.
 With the eruption of hostilities, Agoncillo fled the U.S.

 That same day, Aguinaldo issued an order commanding "...
 That peace and friendly relations with the Americans be broken and that the latter be treated as enemies, ..."
 On March 30, U.S. Forces captured Malolos, Bulacan, which had been the seat of Aguinaldo's various governments.
 Meanwhile, Aguinaldo had evacuated and established new headquarters in San Isidro, Nueva Ecija.
 By June, Aguinaldo had moved his headquarters to Cabanatuan where, on June 2, a Declaration of War on the United States was officially proclaimed.

-On March 23, 1901, after about two years of war, Aguinaldo was captured in Palanan, Isabela.
+The treaty between Spain and the U.S. completed ratification on April 11, 1900 and Spanish sovereignty over the Philippines passed to the U.S. On March 23, 1901, after about two years of war, Aguinaldo was captured in Palanan, Isabela.
 On April 1, 1901, Aguinaldo swore an oath accepting the authority of the United States over the Philippines and pledging his allegiance to the American government.
+On April 19, 1901, Aguinaldo published a manifesto acknowledging that most of the Filipino people had united around the United States, declaring "unmistakably in favor of peace", and saying, "a complete termination of hostilities and lasting peace are not only desirable, but absolutely essential to the welfare of the Philippine Islands."
+In this manifesto, he acknowledged and accepted U.S. sovereignty throughout the Philippines.